 Since Sjef and Anky, Rollkur has woven its way down the levels of Dressage and crept past the discipline to find common ground with reining.
 And in all the time we’ve watched the Rollkur/hyperflexion/LDR debate unfold I’ve been writing about how detrimental it is.
 With that being said, I’M NOW READY TO ADMIT THAT I WAS WRONG.
 All my criticisms were actually evidence of my jealousy and it’s time I come clean.

-Posts with the tag edward gal rollkur
+edward gal rollkur

 My neck gets sore just watching.
 It is only during a poorly developed (read spoiled) walk that Edward Gal allows any freedom of the neck to his horse, and during the rest of the ride he keeps him round, round, round.
 Keep in mind that not only FEI rules but also Classical Dressage Masters have noted that the position of the horse’s face should be anywhere between 45 and 90 degrees depending on the horse’s individual conformation, this horse is well beyond 90 degrees.